Harvest workers among COVID world’s last regular travelers

 Eastern European seasonal workers, led by Romanians, are considered essential to getting food on the table throughout the continent.
 Their willingness to work hard in uncertain jobs for lower wages is sought after abroad, and their income is desperately needed at home.
 At a time when travel for work is seen as dangerous for everyone, they are among the world’s last regular border-crossers.
 Unlike the farms that so desperately need them, there are no subsidies from the European Union or special protection should they fall sick.

 Around one in five Romanians works abroad.
-Italy is the top destination for 1.2 million of them, with France and Spain not far behind.
-When coronavirus struck, around a million returned to their homeland, ignoring the Romanian president’s plea to stay in place and avoid bringing the virus already raging in Western Europe.
+In Italy, 1.2 million of them have made a home, with thousands of others traveling back and forth for temporary jobs.
+France and Spain are not far behind as destinations for work.
+And when coronavirus struck, around a million people from around Europe returned to Romania, ignoring the Romanian president’s plea to stay in place and avoid bringing the virus already raging in Western Europe.
 For many, it was the longest homecoming of their adult lives.

 Workers can make around 1,200 euros a month working eight-hour days during the vendemmia in Italy, versus around 700 euros for a month of 10-hour days in Romania.